What Options Are Available for At-Fault Car Crash Drivers?

 How is Fault Determined After a Car Accident?

 It’s important to get a copy of the police report as soon as possible.
-You will want to review this document to make sure the information is correct and to see if the other driver had been cited for any moving violations.
+You will want to review this document to make sure the information is correct and to see if the other driver has been cited for any moving violations.
 If you find any information in the police report that’s incorrect, contact the police officer to try and get it changed.

 Fault could be divided between multiple parties.
 For example, if you were speeding at the time of the accident, but the other driver had been distracted, you both may share fault for the car accident.

-There are times when it’s unclear on who is at fault.
+There are times when it’s unclear who is at fault.
 If this happens in your car accident, this is where evidence will play a crucial part in your claim.

 Who Covers Losses If I’m the At-Fault Driver?

-However, if you are more than 51 percent at fault for an accident, you are not able to recover any damages.
+However, if you are more than 51% at fault for an accident, you are not able to recover any damages.
 This is important because even if your case never goes to court, the insurance adjuster is likely to come to a conclusion that they believe would be a similar result as a lawsuit.

 What Losses Can I Receive Compensation for If I’m At Fault for A Car Accident?

 If you are found at fault for an auto accident, you may still be able to recover damages.
-In Pennsylvania under modified comparative fault, so long as the fault is even or less than 50% between the drivers involved, your insurance company should partially cover some of your damages.
+In Pennsylvania, under modified comparative fault, so long as the fault is even or less than 50% between the drivers involved, your insurance company should partially cover some of your damages.

-If however, you share the bulk of the liability, you may be responsible for your own damages.
-You’ll need to check with your insurance company to see if you have collision coverage as it would in some cases, cover your losses following a car accident.
+If, however, you share the bulk of the liability, you may be responsible for your own damages.
+You’ll need to check with your insurance company to see if you have collision coverage, as it would, in some cases, cover your losses following a car accident.

 What Losses Can the Other Driver Recover for An Auto Accident I Caused?